unofficialvlsi/Resources/README.md

 ![VLSI](images.jpg)

 ---
-# VLSI Digital Design Interactive Session – README
+# VLSI Digital Design Session

 Welcome to the **VLSI Chapter – Tarang Club** interactive session on **Digital Design in VLSI**.
 This README contains all necessary resources, tools, references, and links to help you get started with HDL, Verilog, and VLSI fundamentals.